 Minor in Music RecordingA minor in music recording is offered through the USC Thornton School of Music to provide undergraduate students with the background necessary to enter the field of recording engineering and to familiarize them with the design needs of modern recording equipment.
 The minor is recommended to electrical engineering majors with extensive musical training who would like to combine their technical and musical abilities while learning the engineering applications of physical and mathematical principles to the art of music recording.
 See the listing under the Thornton School of Music.

-Minor in Engineering Technology CommercializationSee listing in the the Special Educational Opportunities.
+Minor in Engineering Technology CommercializationSee listing in the Special Educational Opportunities section.

 Master of Science in Electrical EngineeringA minimum grade point average of 3.0 must be earned on all course work applied toward the master’s degree in electrical engineering.
 This average must also be achieved on all 400-level and above course work attempted at USC beyond the bachelor’s degree and through an accumulation of no more than 45 units.
 Transfer units count as credit (CR) toward the master’s degree and are not computed in the grade point average.